Charles-Antoine Cambon: Style

-Although Cambon, like most contemporary scenographers, created scenery of various types and styles during his long career, it was in architectural settings that he achieved true excellence.
+Although Cambon, like most contemporary scenographers, created scenery of various types and styles during his long career, it was in architectural settings that he achieved he is most well known for.
 In keeping with the romantic need for couleur locale and couleur historique, Cambon aimed at the illusionistic rendering of architectural space, the character and atmosphere of which he enhanced through the use of dramatic points of view and clair-obscur.
-Cambon's designs and scale-models in Conté crayon, sepia or pastel furthermore reveal an exquisite draughtsmanship in its own right.
+Cambon's designs and scale-models in Conté crayon, sepia or pastel furthermore reveal his skill as a draughtsman.
 Though lacking the rich palette of most contemporaries and successors, Cambon's interiors and exteriors are characterized by precise, delicate lines that belie a solid sense of architectural composition and knowledge of each play or opera's spatial needs.

 Preserved works

 On 17 May 1877, 2,000 designs by Cambon were sold by his widow at the Hôtel Drouot in Paris.
 Two hundred of these were acquired by the Bibliothèque-Musée de l'Opéra, which would also preserve Cambon's maquettes for the Académie Royale de Musique from 1866 onwards.
 A number of scale-models predating 1866 have also been preserved.
 Other stage designs by Cambon are held at the Archives of the Comédie-Française.